What Anni Albers taught this therapist

 Firstly, she treated textiles as if people; valuing them in their own right, not just for what purpose they may serve (in the home, for example).
 This supports a recent discussion I had with a coaching colleague: where there is an organisation sponsoring the work, it is useful to treat the organisation as a person too, worthy of inherent respect.

 Finally, watching the painstaking physical process of weaving screamed ‘discipline’ to me.
-Discipline is my best friend at work: it keeps my curiosity legit (for example, checking the intention behind any questions).
-It also keeps my responses bona fide in terms of theory: I often go to supervision and say ‘I said x to someone, where does that fit with theory?’, and we work it back.
+Discipline is my best friend at work: it keeps my curiosity legit (for example, reminding me to check intention behind any questions).
+It also keeps my responses bona fide in terms of theory: I often go to supervision and and discuss how my response to a client fits with theory.
 Spontaneity certainly has its place alongside discipline though, when it evolves from robust competence and ethic.
 It may be that I don’t make the conscious link to theory/ethics when sat with a client; but audit myself retrospectively during supervision.
-With clients who have been coming to see me for a while; and/or with coaching clients, being disciplined feels all the more pertinent.
-The familiarity of a relationship, or the often slightly more practical, future-focussed work in coaching can feel like fertile ground for unhelpful responses to pop out, if I don’t have my beady, disciplined-but-spontaneous, eyes open.
+With clients who have been coming to see me for a while, being disciplined feels all the more pertinent.
+The familiarity of a relationship can feel like fertile ground for unhelpful responses to pop out if my beady eyes (and ears) are not alert.

 ‘Beady’ – is that a good link back to Anni and her textiles?
 Thanks to this inspiring woman, I see the raving beauty and robustness of the therapeutic endeavour that bit more clearly.